wannere/seniorshow/README.md

 * Click "Push"

 "Develop" branch is where we will make changes to the code, "master" branch is where the final reviewed code will live

+**Pull Requests**
+When all the code on the Develop branch has been reviewed and is ready to be finalized, we should make a pull request.
+There shouldn't be any conflicts, but after the PR is merged **don't** delete the develop branch.